hiDaDeng/cntext/joss/paper.md

-# Features
+# Functional modules

-Functional modules include
+The functional modules of cntext include:

 **stats.py**